 Computation of High School Grade Point Averages

 NMU will use the overall cumulative GPA reported on the high school transcript.
 If a high school computes more than one GPA (e.g. weighted and unweighted), we will use the higher of the two.
-If a student has earned a GED, the “score average” is equated to a grade point equivalent for admissions purposes.
-(Effective for applicants for Winter 2014 and later.
-See Bulletin for policy for earlier terms.)
+For applicants with a GED earned prior to January 2014, the “score average” is equated to a grade point equivalent for admission and scholarship purposes.
+GEDs earned after January 1, 2014, will be reviewed based on new guidelines and will not be equated to a GPA.

 Computation of College Grade Point Averages